TrshPuppy/vagrant-home-lab/README.md

 I decided to learn [Vagrant](https://developer.hashicorp.com/vagrant/docs)
 > *"Virtual machines shall spring forth from thy computer and populate the cloud" 1SRE 1:1"*

+## The Dream:
+Eventually I want this repo to support easy creation and deployment of VMs for software development, pentesting (attack VMs as well as target VMs) and malware analysis!

+## Updates & Use:
+The [ubuntu-dev](/ubuntu-dev/Vagrantfile) VM is a good example of how VMs in this environment carryout automated provisioning and configuration.
+In each VM's Vagrantfile, shared bash scripts and config files in the `shared-scripts` and `shared-configs` directories can be used to automate provisioning.
+For example, my [`.vimrc`](/shared-configs/.vimrc) in `shared-configs` can be automatically copied over to the home directory of the VM via provisioning in the Vagrantfile.

+Additionally, each VM has local directories for holding scripts and configurations unique to the VM and its needs.
+This structure is meant to make deploying **provisioned** VMs as quick and painless as possible.